gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Incubating BuildSetup plugin changes

 - `ConvertMaven2Gradle`, `GenerateBuildScript` and `GenerateSettingsScript` have been removed.
-The according logic is now part of the `SetupBuild` task.
+The according logic is now part of the `buildSetup` task which has now the type`SetupBuild` task.
 - The plugin creates different set of tasks, with different types and names depending on the build-setup type
 - The `setupWrapper` task is now called `wrapper`.